rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	_Query result using TumblingWindow_

-1. Now it's time to check for photos snapped by the same camera within 10 seconds. *This is the query you will use in the next exercise against a live data stream*.
-The assumption is that since polar bears tend to move rather slowly, we will ignore pictures taken more than 10 seconds apart, but if the same camera snaps two pictures within 10 seconds, it is worth examining the pictures to see if one of them contains a polar bear.
+1. Now it's time to check for photos snapped by the same camera within 10 seconds. *This is the query that you will use in [Exercise 5](#Exercise5) and in the next lab against a live data stream*.
+The assumption is that since polar bears tend to move rather slowly, we will ignore pictures taken more than 10 seconds apart, but if the same camera snaps two pictures within 10 seconds, it is worth examining them to see if one of them contains a polar bear.

 	Enter the following query and click **Test** to execute it: